dalmatinerdb/dalmatinerdb/README.md

-# MetricDB
+# DalmatinerDB
-MetricDB (hopefully to be renamed) is a metric database written in pure Erlang.
+DalmatinerDB is a metric database written in pure Erlang.
 It takes advantage of some special propaties of metrics to make some tradeoffs.
 The goal is to make a store metric data (time, value of a metric) that is fast, has a low overhead, is easy to query and manage.

 # Tradeoffs
 I try to be explict about the tradeoffs made, this way people can decide of they are happy with what they 'loose' and what they 'win'.
 The acceptable tradeoffs differ from case to case but I hope the set choices made fit a metric store quite well.
-If you are comparing MetricDB with X please don't assume that just because X does not list the tradeoffs made they have none, be inquisitive and make a decision based on facts not marketing.
+If you are comparing DalmatinerDB with X please don't assume that just because X does not list the tradeoffs made they have none, be inquisitive and make a decision based on facts not marketing.

 ## Let the Filesystem handle it